SmartThingsCommunity/webrtc-tutorial/step_2/STEP_2.md

 Devices on the SmartThings platform use [device profiles](https://developer.smartthings.com/docs/devices/device-profiles/) to define device features and functionality on the platform.

 You will need to create a [device profile](https://developer.smartthings.com/docs/devices/device-profiles/) for your camera device before joining it with the SmartThings platform.
-In this step, we use the CLI and a predefined device definition to create a device profile.
+In this step, we use the CLI to create a device profile.

-## Create your device definition and device profile
+## Create your device profile

-First, we need to create a definition for the device profile.
+First, we need to create a JSON definition for the device profile.
-You can find a predefined definition in `step_02/sample_files/deviceprofile.json`:
+You can find a predefined device profile definition in `step_02/sample_files/deviceprofile.json`:

 ```json
 {